TiraLabra/loppukesa_2020/_en/timing/index.md

 <ul>
   <li id="demo" />
-  <li>You can either present using the class computer or by using your own laptop.
-Typically using your own laptop is recommended.</li>
+  <li>Present using your own computer.
+If you can't use your own computer, arrange an alternative with a friend or a course assistans.</li>
   <li>A short approximately 5 minute presentation of your project and possibly some questions and answers.</li>
 </ul>